Cpecific/twwh2_ctm/README.md

 If your mod introduces new traits of type "Defeated some noname lord", then you will need to add your data (by hand) into `$tables['_political_parties_lords_defeated']` in `index.php`.

-For those who are not familiar with web servers, just install Denwer or XAMPP and put files of repository somewhere, where it will work ;)
+For those who are not familiar with web servers, just install XAMPP, make subfolder in htdocs, and put files there.
+You can access them at `localhost/[yourfolder]/[file].php`

 Run `/index.php` and copy result in new file (ex. `__tables.lua`).
 Then add code below.
 The safest time to call it is in `UICreated Event`.
 You won't be able to pass your data from the moment, when `FirstTickAfterWorldCreated Event` is fired.
 It is visible in global in `export_helper_[yourname]`.
 Considering is it visible from `campaign/~/mod/yourname.lua` I don't know.
 ```lua